luftywiranda13/generator-bunny/readme.md

 ## Tips

-This generator ships with some useful scripts provided by [nps][nps-link] to help you maintain your project.
+Some useful scripts are provided by [nps][nps-link] to help you maintain your project.
 To see the list, run:
 ```sh
 # with yarn:
 yarn start